varnish/Varnish-Book/varnish_book.rst

         available.
 Make sure you do not forget the colon, as ``-a 80`` tells Varnish to listen to the IP with the decimal-representation "80", which is almost certainly not what you want.
-This is a result of the underlying function that accept this kind of syntax.
+This is a result of the underlying function that accepts this kind of syntax.

         You can specify ``-p`` for parameters multiple times.
 The workflow for tuning Varnish parameters usually means that you first try the